 ‘Tobias Smollett and David Hume’ (OU/IES Book History Research Group Seminar Series, London, 2016)

-I chaired the production of A111 Discovering the arts and humanities (which presented for the first time in October 2019).
-This module provides a multi-disciplinary introduction to the study of the arts and humanities; it is compulsory for all qualifications in the arts and humanities undergraduate programme.
-What appeals to me about the module is the opportunity it offers to ask big questions: what do we mean when we say that we are studying the arts and humanities?
-What does this help us to know?
-I continued to chair the module in presentation from 2019-22.
+From 2017 to 2019, I chaired the production of A111 Discovering the arts and humanities (which presented for the first time in October 2019).
+This module provides a multidisciplinary introduction to the study of the arts and humanities; it is compulsory for all qualification pathways in the arts and humanities undergraduate programme.
+What appeals to me about the module is the opportunity it offers to ask big questions: what do we really mean by the arts and humanities today?
+What do they help us to know?
+I continued to chair the module in the first years of its presentation, from 2019 to 2022.

-I am currently part of a team producing a new second-level English module, which includes writing a unit on Wordsworth and Coleridge's Lyrical Ballads.
-I have previously contributed units on Molière’s Tartuffe and Rousseau’s Confessions to a third-level English module, A334 English literature from Shakespeare to Austen.
-I have also been part of the presentation team for the second-level English module A230 Reading and studying literature.
+Alongside my interdisciplinary interests, I have contributed to the teaching of English Literature on a number of undergraduate modules.
+Most recently, I have been part of the team developing a new second-level module, A240 Literature matters; this included writing a unit on Wordsworth and Coleridge's Lyrical Ballads.
+I have previously contributed units on Molière’s Tartuffe and Rousseau’s Confessions to the third-level module, A334 English literature from Shakespeare to Austen.
 I am currently a representative for the School of Arts and Humanities on the Faculty’s Academic Committee for Learning, Teaching and Assessment; I am also a Fellow of the Higher Education Academy.

 The eighteenth-century review journal as allegory: Smollett’s Critical Review and the work of criticism (2019-07-02)